BCDevOps/devops-platform-workshops/101-lab/content/03_deployment.md

   2020-02-06T06:23:41.391+0000 [conn11041]  authenticate db: rocketchat { authenticate: 1, nonce: "xxx", user: "dbuser", key: "xxx" }
   ```

-### Deployment Configuration Options
-As a result of using a generic `new-app` style deployment, as opposed to openshift specific templates, a lot of defaults are leveraged.

 ### Environment Variables
 By default your rocketchat deployment has no environment variables defined.
 So while RocketChat is trying to start and
 a database has been deployed, the app does not know how or where to connect to MongoDB.
-We will need to add environment variables to the deployment configuration.
+We will need to add environment variables to the deployment.

 - In the Web Console, navigate to `Topology` and select your rocketchat deployment
 - Click on the name of your rocketchat-[username] deployment in the right-hand menu pane